LostInBrittany/example-polymer-tab-sync/README.md

-## example-polymer-array-binding
+## example-polymer-pouchdb

-A quick example of array data binding on Polymer
+A quick example of using PouchDB on Polymer

 ![Screenshot](./screenshot.png)